 Use any or all of these to develop your expertise in consummate leadership:

 - Christopher Reeve said, “Don’t hold back your emotional connectedness to the vision, the project, or the venture.”
 People become energized by the vital force you present and what you will risk to realize your efforts in the final success.”
 Even from his wheelchair, Christopher Reeve relied on his emotional intensity to fuel campaigns for spinal cord injury research.

 - Use simple language to state what the benefits will be in the final achievement of the mission or campaign.
 Each person hears the message differently, using language from their internal self, their generation, culture, gender, & experience to interpret the implied meaning.

-- Release the team members from using conventional problem solving tools or rules.
-Often innocent statements of the problem puts folks into a creative space where no flawless solutions are presented, but a combination of thought could be the steps to achievement.
+- Release the team members from using conventional problem-solving tools or rules.
+Often innocent statements about the problem put folks into a creative space where no flawless solutions are presented, but a combination of thoughts could be the steps to achievement.
 Remember Einstein’s statement, “No problem can be solved from the same level of consciousness that created it.”

 - Delegate wisely.
-Delegating tasks or responsibilities to others make them feel an integral part of the final achievement.
+Delegating tasks or responsibilities to others makes them feel an integral part of the final achievement.
 Everyone has the ‘right’ to be needed.

 - Listen intently for areas of misunderstanding and potential problems.
-Effective leaders listen for repeated phrases that may be hints at underlying problems that the group is feeling or experiencing.
-They immediately address rumor or gossip with effective conversation, stating what the real facts are around the issue and what they do know.
+Effective leaders listen for repeated phrases that may hint at underlying problems that the group is feeling or experiencing.
+They immediately address rumors or gossip with an effective conversation, stating what the real facts are about the issue and what they do know.

 - Do not be afraid to show gratitude to everyone involved.
-Simple statements such as, “great job,” or “thanks for your work here”, are all appreciated and can make the difference in the future effort of that worker.
+Simple statements such as “great job” or “thanks for your work here”, are all appreciated and can make a difference in the future effort of that worker.